EMV stands for Euro-MasterCard-Visa

 Q: What if my terminal doesn’t allow me to accept a PIN number with an EMV sale?

 A: In this circumstance, the liability will fall on the merchant.
 In the EMV liability shift, the liability will always fall on the “lesser” technology.
 Chip+PIN is the strongest security method.
 It surpasses Chip+Signature.
 Therefore, if the terminal you process on does not allow for Chip+PIN, you’ll incur liability on sales where a customer presents a Chip+PIN enabled card, and you process it as Chip+Signature.
-Currently, very few American terminals process Chip+PIN.
-The only terminals Dharma offers that accepts Chip+PIN are the FD-130 terminal and the Clover POS.
+Currently, very few American terminals process Chip+PIN – but all terminals that Dharma offers are Chip+PIN capable.
+See our selection here.

 Q: What if my customers want to use their chip-card and I don’t support chip card technology yet, can I still take their card?